 The directors are responsible for the other information.
-The other information comprises the information included in the Directors' Report included in the annual financial report for the year ended 30 June 2020, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Directors' report included in the annual financial report ended 30 June 2021, but does not include the financial report and our auditor's report thereon.